fleschutz/PowerShell/Docs/query-smart-data.md

 ## query-smart-data.ps1 - Queries and saves the S.M.A.R.T. data of your HDD's/SSD's

-query-smart-data.ps1 [<directory>]
+Queries the S.M.A.R.T. data of your HDD/SSD's and saves it to the current/given directory.
-Queries the S.M.A.R.T. data of your HDD/SSD's and saves it to the current/given directory (use smart-data2csv.ps1 to generate a CSV table for analysis).
+(use smart-data2csv.ps1 to generate a CSV table for analysis).
        Requires smartctl (smartmontools) and admin rights.
 For automation copy this script to /etc/cron.daily

 ## Parameters